-My partner is not sure about premarital counseling.
+My partner is not sure about premarital or relationship counseling.
 What can I say to get him/her on board?

 Which package do you recommend?

-We are interested in learning more, but are not sure if PREPARE/ENRICH is the right program for us.
+We are interested in learning more but are not sure if PREPARE/ENRICH is the right program.
 Do we need to make an immediate commitment?

-To ensure that PREPARE/ENRICH is the right program for you and we are a good fit, I offer a FREE 30-minute introductory session.
+To ensure that PREPARE/ENRICH is the right program for you and we are a good fit, I offer a free 20-minute introductory session.
 I take time during that session to get to know you, explain PREPARE/ENRICH and the process, and answer any questions you have.
-You are investing time and money into our sessions and, should you choose me as your premarital counselor, I want to make sure that you have the best possible experience and leave feeling like your time was well-spent.
-You can book your free intro session at
+You are investing time and money into our sessions, and should you choose me as your premarital counselor, I want to make sure that you have the best possible experience and leave feeling like your time was well-spent.
+You can book your free intro session here.

-How long does the P/E assessment take to complete?
+How long does the PREPARE/ENRICH assessment take to complete?

-Couples have reported anywhere from 20 minutes to an hour, but I would say most report in the range of 20-40 minutes to take the assessment.
+Couples have reported anywhere from 20 minutes to an hour, but most report in the range of 20-40 minutes to take the assessment.

 What is the format of the assessment?

-The assessment is 250 questions and the responses are on a 5-point scale, from 1 (Strongly Disagree) to 5 (Strongly Agree), with 3 as Undecided.
-If you answer 3 too many times, you will be prompted by the system to choose another answer :-)
+The assessment is ~250 questions, and the responses are on a 5-point scale, from 1 (Strongly Disagree) to 5 (Strongly Agree), with 3 as Undecided.
+If you answer 3 too many times, the system will prompt you to choose another answer 🙂

-No. I will send you each a link to the assessment, and you take it separately.
+No. I will send you each a link to the assessment and you will take it separately.

 How long should we wait between scheduling each session?

-I generally recommend scheduling the sessions 2-3 weeks apart, which gives you time to do the Couples Workbook that goes along with the P/E program.
-The Workbook has activities and worksheets that correspond with the topics that we will discus in session.
-It is not mandatory, but couples who have done the Workbook have said they have found it to be a helpful supplement to our sessions.
+I generally recommend scheduling the sessions two to three weeks apart, which gives you time to do the Couples Workbook that goes along with the PREPARE/ENRICH program.
+The Workbook has activities and worksheets that correspond with the topics we will discuss in session.
+It is not mandatory, but couples who have done the Workbook have said they have found it a helpful supplement and a way to keep the conversation going between our sessions.

-What happens if we run over or don’t finish discussing our assessment results in 3 sessions?
+What happens if we run over or don’t finish discussing our assessment results in five sessions?